We Say, “Never Again!” | International Holocaust Remembrance Day

 The Attempt to Erase Jewish History

-There are a number of biblical accounts of kings, kingdoms, and nations that tried to wipe out the Jewish nation.
-There are other accounts that aren’t as well known.
+There are several biblical accounts of kings, kingdoms, and nations that tried to wipe out the Jewish nation.
+Other accounts are less well-known.

 Have you ever heard the theory that Christopher Columbus was Jewish?